-It has been over eight years since the last encryption protocol update, but the new TLS 1.3 is now about to be finalized.
-The exciting part for the WordPress community and customers here at Kinsta is that TLS 1.3 includes a lot of security and performance improvements.
-With the HTTP/2 protocol update in late 2015, and now TLS 1.3 in 2017, encrypted connections are now more secure and faster than ever.
-Read more below about the changes coming with TLS 1.3 and how it can benefit you as a WordPress site owner.
+It has been over eight years since the last encryption protocol update, but the final version of TLS 1.3 has now been published as of August 2018. 👏 The exciting part for the WordPress community and customers here at Kinsta is that TLS 1.3 includes a lot of security and performance improvements.
+With the HTTP/2 protocol update in late 2015, and now TLS 1.3 in 2018, encrypted connections are now more secure and faster than ever.
+Read more below about the changes with TLS 1.3 and how it can benefit you as a WordPress site owner.

 What is TLS?